gmanstewart01/Blog/Instructions/README.md

 <br>

 Clone this repository in the directory of your choice.
-Click on the green `<>Code` button in this github repository and copy the https link.
-Navigate to the directory of your choice in the terminal, type git clone and then paste the link you copied before.
+Navigate to the home page of this repository and click on the green `<>Code` button  and copy the https link.
+Navigate to the directory of your choice in your terminal terminal, type `git clone` and then paste the link you copied before.

 <br>